alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Alabama Criminal Trial Transcripts Open to the Public?

 Unless sealed by court order or Alabama state statutes (where it features sensitive/confidential information), Alabama court trial transcripts are generally public records.
 They typically contain motion arguments of the legal representatives of the plaintiff/defendant as well as the court’s final verdict regarding a case.
-Trial transcripts can be obtained by contacting the office of the court clerk in the court where the case was heard.
+Trial transcripts can generally be obtained by contacting the office of the court clerk in the court where the case was heard.
 To obtain a transcript, interested persons are required to visit the court clerk’s office to select the required pages to view or copy.
 Requestors are generally charged a standard per-page fee for copies, and additional charges if they require the record to be mailed to a specific address.
 The Alabama Judicial Circuits Map may be useful for finding the location and contact information of court clerks across the state of Alabama.

 disclaimer